BiyuLiu/CooperationFlow/README.md

-This visualization is composed of two independant parts :
+This visualization is composed of two independant parts:
 - the cooperation flow visualization, displaying the details of the interactions inside a cooperation flow
 - the global view Visualization, displaying several cooperation flows in the form of time series

-There is one html file for each, and they make references to files in the "tools" directory
+For each of them, there is one HTML file.
+This HTML files call functions and other elements  contained in the files of the "tools" directory.

 _____________________________________________